High-rate continuous-variable measurement device-independent quantum key distribution with finite-size security: Introduction

-The practical feasibility of MDI-QKD has been shown through numerous lab demonstrations and field trials, with most implementations using discrete variable or qubit protocols~\cite{yin2016measurement,tang2014field,tang2016measurement,rubenok2013real,wang2022experimental,berrevoets2022deployed}.
+The feasibility of MDI-QKD has been shown through numerous lab demonstrations and field trials, with most implementations using discrete variable or qubit protocols~\cite{yin2016measurement,tang2014field,tang2016measurement,rubenok2013real,wang2022experimental,berrevoets2022deployed}.
 On the other hand, MDI-QKD protocols, in which the quantum information is encoded in continuous variables (CV), such as the amplitude and phase quadratures of the quantized light field, holds promise for high rates and compatibility with existing telecom infrastructure as they can be realized using standard telecom technologies~\cite{pirandola2015high,li2014continuous}.
-Despite the remarkable progress in security proofs of CV MDI-QKD~\cite{pirandola2015high, li2014continuous,ma2014gaussian, papanastasiou2017finite,zhang2017finite,lupo2018continuous, chen2018composable,ma2019long,wilkinson2020long}, so far, only three proof-of-principle experiments have been reported~\cite{pirandola2015high,tian2022experimental,hajomer2022high}.
-These experiments show only the concept and the feasibility of building CV MDI-QKD systems over fiber channels.
-However, the practical realization of the CV MDI-QKD system enabling real-world secure communication has been elusive, mainly due to implementation complexity and limited symbol rate.
+Despite significant advances in the security proofs of CV MDI-QKD~\cite{pirandola2015high, li2014continuous,ma2014gaussian, papanastasiou2017finite,zhang2017finite,lupo2018continuous, chen2018composable,ma2019long,wilkinson2020long}, only three proof-of-principle experiments have been conducted to date~\cite{pirandola2015high,tian2022experimental,hajomer2022high}.